-- It is recommended that the Borrower contractually undertakes to (i) submit or make available its financial statements during the term of the PEPP with appropriate frequency (at least once a year, or more frequently, depending on the regulatory requirements for Investors), inter alia for the purpose of monitoring the Borrower's covenants, and (ii) notify Investors of any default (as defined in the relevant documentation). - Disclosures to Investors may be made through the Paying Agent (if there is one), or directly by the Borrower; any disclosures to potential new Investors must be subject to signing a new Non-Disclosure Agreement.
+- It is recommended that the Borrower undertakes in the Agreements to (i) submit or make available its financial statements during the term of the ECPP with appropriate frequency (at least once a year, or more frequently, depending on the regulatory requirements for Investors), inter alia for the purpose of monitoring the Borrower's covenants, and (ii) notify Investors of any default (as defined in the relevant Agreements). - Disclosures to Investors may be made through the Paying Agent (if any), or directly by the Borrower; any disclosures to potential new Investors must be subject to signing a new Non-Disclosure Agreement.

-In any case, financial information must be published, transmitted or made available at the same time and frequency as it is made available to the Borrower's lending banks, if there are any, and subject to compliance with the applicable rules regarding inside information, where appropriate.
+In any case, financial information must be published, transmitted or made available at the same time and frequency as it is made available to the Borrower's lending banks (if any), and subject to compliance with the applicable rules regarding inside information, where appropriate.